CS-SI/eodag/docs/cli_user_guide.rst

         --help         Show this message and exit.

         Commands:
-        deploy-wsgi-app  Configure the settings of the HTTP web app (the providers...
+        credentials      This command can be used to create, read, update, or... deploy-wsgi-app  Configure the settings of the HTTP web app (the providers...
         download         Download a list of products from a serialized search...